List of Pakistan Super League umpires

 This is a list of Pakistan Super League umpires, this is officials who have stood as an on-field umpire in a cricket match during the Pakistan Super League.
 There are two on-field umpires who apply the laws, make decisions and relay the decisions to the scorers during a cricket match.

 The Pakistan Super League was established in 2016 as a franchise Twenty20 cricket league administered by the Pakistan Cricket Board.
 Seven umpires were announced prior to the first season.
-For the second and third season, eight umpire names were announced.
+For the second and third season, names of eight umpires were announced.